GSA/ficam-playbooks/_piv/network/07_mac.md

 {% include alert-warning.html heading="Mac OS Version Support" content="Smartcard logon has been supported within the macOS since Sierra 10.12, and Windows Server Directory logon has been natively available since High Seirra 10.13.
 All instructions contained within this guide assume the implmenter is leveraving High Sierra or more recent macOS." %}

-{% include alert-success.html content="Enablement of mandatory Smartcard logon for all Mac workstations and laptops within your environment will provide the benefit of alignment to NIST SP 800-53 Identification and Authentication family of controls and supports FISMA compliance." %}
+{% include alert-success.html heading="Compliance Support" content="Enablement of mandatory Smartcard logon for all Mac workstations and laptops within your environment will provide the benefit of alignment to NIST SP 800-53 Identification and Authentication family of controls and supports FISMA compliance." %}

 ## Authentication Models
 When users logon to workstations or laptops, they can either authenticate to a **local user account** that limits access to just the resources on the computer, or they can authenticate to a **network account** that can expand access to other domain level resources.
 It is recommended, especially for Government Furnished Equipement (GFE), that smartcard based athentication be enforced for both account types.
 There are two primary models for enforcing smartcard only authentication to include:

 - Machine-Based Enforcement (MBE): This implmentation completely removes the option for password-based authentication in favor of Smartcard only authentication, for any account accessible by the macOS device (local or network)
-- User-Based Enforcement (UBE): This implmentation creates an exception to Smartcard only authetnication to specified users or groups of users (e.g., network admins, device admins, individuals waived from smartcard requirements, etc.)
+- User-Based Enforcement (UBE): This implmentation creates an exception to smartcard only authentication to specified users or groups of users (e.g., network admins, device admins, individuals waived from smartcard requirements, etc.)

 Apple support provides some additional detail on MBD vs. UBE in the [following article](https://support.apple.com/guide/deployment-reference-macos/configuring-macos-smart-cardonly-apdd3d1cd57d/web){:target="_blank"}{:rel="noopener noreferrer"}.
 Additional details on [Windows authentication enforcement models](../../group){:target="_blank"} are also available in this playbook.